 - More life-like immersion means more effective tricking of the sense

-- Greater detail for work use cases like interior design, architecture, healthcare and corporate training
+- Greater detail for work Applications like interior design, architecture, healthcare and corporate training

 Much of the content that exists for the major platforms can be compatible with 8k.
 Other 8k headsets are sure to come on the market and it’s unclear whether or not these manufacturers will compete with the major players or if they’ll be acquired.